Welcome to my website.

 Financial Times

 I’ve now written six books of social history.
-The most recent, How Was it for You?
-Women, Sex, Love and Power in the 1960s, was published in March 2019.
+The last to be published, How Was it for You?
+Women, Sex, Love and Power in the 1960s, came out in March 2019.

 In The Times, Ysenda Maxtone Graham gave the book a superlative review, describing it as “sparklingly readable”, and ‘[a] magisterial and sensuous overview of the decade”, while Rosie Boycott wrote in the Financial Times: “The stories are terrific”, and Daisy Goodwin’s Sunday Times review described it as a “sparkling survey…” featuring “a wonderfully diverse range of voices… Reading this book made me grateful for how far we had come.”